Living-with-machines/DeezyMatch/README.md

          model_name="test001")
 ```

-* Plot the `log.txt` file (contains loss/accuracy/recall/F1-scores as a function of epoch):
+* Plot the log file (stored at `./models/test001/log.txt` and contains loss/accuracy/recall/F1-scores as a function of epoch):

 ```python
 from DeezyMatch import plot_log